-We represent clients concerning claims brought under the False Claims Act (FCA) and under the Georgia False Medicaid Claims Act (GFMCA).
-The FCA and the GFMCA allow a private citizen, commonly known as a “whistleblower”, to sue on behalf of the United States and/or the State of Georgia in order to recover damages as a result of fraud against the government.
+We represent whistleblowers who bring claims under the False Claims Act (FCA) and under the Georgia False Medicaid Claims Act (GFMCA).
+The FCA and the GFMCA allow a private citizen or company to sue on behalf of the United States and/or the State of Georgia in order to recover damages as a result of fraud against the government.
 Such suits by private citizens are also known as “qui tam” actions.
 Private citizens can potentially recover 15-30% of the recovery obtained by the United States and/or the State of Georgia.
 The defendant may also be liable for treble damages (three times the amount of the damages) and for penalties of $5,500 to $11,000 per fraudulent claim.
 The FCA and GFMCA also provide a cause of action to a private citizen for retaliation by an employer for the citizen’s lawful acts in the furtherance of the FCA and the GFMCA.

 In 2014, we represented one whistleblower in a case in which Amedisys, Inc., a home health provider, agreed to pay $150 million to the United States to settle allegations arising out of several filed cases concerning home health billings.
 This settlement is considered the largest home healthcare settlement in the history of the False Claims Act.

 In the 2017 fiscal year, the Department of Justice recovered $3.7 billion in settlements and judgments from civil cases brought under the FCA.
 Most of the recoveries in 2017, $2.4 billion, concerned health care fraud.
-One of these recoveries included a health care fraud case filed by Lokey, Mobley and Doyle, LLP on behalf of Relator Andre Valentine, concerning allegations of ambulance billing fraud.
+One of these recoveries, over $2.5 million, included a health care fraud case filed by Lokey, Mobley and Doyle, LLP on behalf of Relator Andre Valentine, concerning allegations of ambulance billing fraud.
 In the 2018 fiscal year, the Department of Justice recovered $2.8 billion in settlements and judgments from civil cases brought under the FCA, with $2.5 billion involving the health care industry.
 The Department of Justice also pursues claims of government and military procurement fraud.

 The legal procedures governing federal False Claims Act and Georgia False Medicaid Claims Act claims are complicated.
 At the start, complaints are kept secret, “under seal”, while the Department of Justice and/or the Attorney General of the State of Georgia investigate the allegations alleged in the complaint in order to make a decision as to whether to pursue the case.
 There are many pitfalls to navigate.

-If you have any questions concerning a potential claim, please contact Kevin Doyle.
+If you have any questions concerning a potential claim, please contact Kevin Doyle for a free consultation.